RalphCruz18/MusicVisuals/README.md

         drawSphere();
     }
 ```

-The code block above is code to set the camera options between dynamic and static.
+This code block is designed to draw stars in a 3D space, where each star's colour, brightness, and position dynamically change based on sound amplitude and a timer.
+The stars pulse and move sporadically, simulating a twinkling effect.
+If the 'sporadicMovement' flag is enabled, the stars exhibit even more random motion and changes in size to create a more dynamic and lively visual scene.
 ```Java
 private void drawStars() {
         float smoothedamplitude = parent instanceof Visual ? ((Visual)parent).getSmoothedAmplitude() : 0;